MarekOo/COVID-19/README.md

-## 2.2 Predictions ...
+## 2.2 Predictions of infections ...
 The whole world

 Function to predict cases based on our simple model.
 Since the model is based an logarithmic values <- reverse operation of the values using exp()
 ```r